-Calicut meeting, was not a solitary figure as Ramakrishna Pillai was a few years ago.
-Other men and women of the middle class had become politicalized.
+Narayana Menon however was not a solitary figure as Ramakrishna Pillai was a few years ago.
+Other men and women of the middle class had also become politicalised.
 Home Rule Leagues were springing up all over Malabar.
-But it was the students of Trivandrum who played the role of pioneers of political demon strations.
-On November 2, 1919 was organized the first political demonstration of protest in front of the Thampanur Hall where government stooges were holding a meeting, in the name of the public of Trivandrum, in support of the constitutional reforms that were then being introduced in Travancore.
-This was an index showing that the students had already entered the arena of political activity.
-This was followed two years later (in September-October 1921) by the mass students' strike against the enhancement of fees that was done by the government at that time. followed by the first ferocious attacks on students by the minions of the government.
+But it was the students of Trivandrum who played the role of pioneers of political demonstrations.
+In November 2, 1919 was organised the first political demonstration of students in the history of Kerala-the demonstration of protest in front of the Thampanur Hall where Government stooges were holding a meeting, in the name of the public of Trivandrum, in support of the constitutional reforms that were then being introduced in Travancore.
+This was an index showing that students had already entered the arena of political activity.
+This was followed two years later (in September-October 1921) by the mass students' strike against the enhancement of fees that was made by the Government at that time, followed by the first ferocious attack on students by the minions of the Government.

-The entry of the middle class into the arena of political activity gave the peasants what they had been lacking ever since the days of Velu Thampi and Pazhassi Raja-organized leardership in militant struggles.
-Home Rule Leagues in the later years of the war and the first post-war years, Congress and Khilafat Committees in 1920-21; Tenancy Committees which worked hand in hand with the Congress Committees-these were the organs of struggle through which the middle class of Malabar tried to organize the broad masses of the people against British imperialism and feudal landlordism.
-The Malabar District Political Conference(1920) held at Manjeri, where the battle was fought between the advocates and opponents of the policy of non-cooperation, was the first example of peasants being mobilized by the radical middle class in support of a militant political line.
-It is significant that, together with the issue of non-cooperation, the issue of tenancy reform was also put before that political conference, the opposing camps on the issue of non-cooperation more or less coinciding with the two camps on the issue of tenancy reform.
+The entry of the middle class into the arena of political activity gave the peasants what they had been lacking ever since the days of Velu Thampi and Payassi Raja-leadership in militant struggle.
+Home Rule Leagues in the latter years of the war and the first post-war years; Congress and Khilafat Committees in 1920-21; Tenancy Committees which worked hand in hand with the Congress Committees-these were the organs of struggle through which the middle class tried to organise the broad masses of the people against British imperialism and feudal landlordism.
+The Malabar District Political Conference (1920) held at Manjeri, where the battle was fought between the advocates and opponents of the policy of Non-violent Non-cooperation, was the first example of peasants being mobilised by the radical middle class in support of a militant political line: it is significant that, together with the issue of Non-cooperation, there was the issue of Tenancy Reform before that Political Conference, the opposing camps on the issue of Non-cooperation more or less coinciding with the two camps on the issue of Tenancy Reform as well.

-It was a year after the Manjeri (Malabar District) Political Conference, i. e., in April 1921, that the First Kerala Provincial Conference was held at Ottapalam.
-The movement for noncooperation was then in full swing; a large number of students had already left their educational institutions while a number of lawyers had given up practice.
-As at Manjeri a year ago, so at Ottapalam, thousands of peasants assembled from all over Malabar.
-The most significant aspect of this conference was, however, that delegates came from all over Kerala and were not confined to Malabar as they were at Manjeri.
-The official historian of the Congress in Kerala remarks that the conference was the first all-Kerala gathering since the days of Mamankam (the gathering of the leaders of Kerala to settle national questions which, according to tradition, used to be held once in twelve years).
+It was a year after the Manjeri (Malabar District) Political Conference, i.e., in April 1921, that the First Kerala Provincial Conference was held at Ottappalam.
+The movement for Non-cooperation was then in full swing; a large number of students had already left their educational institutions while a number of lawyers had given up their practices.
+As at Manjeri a year ago, so now at Ottappalam, assembled thousands of peasants from all over Malabar.
+The most significant aspect of this conference was, however, that delegates came from all over Kerala and were not confined to Malabar as at Manjeri.
+The official historian of the Congress in Kerala remarks that the Conference was the first all-Kerala gathering since the days of Mamankam (the gathering of the leaders of Kerala to settle national questions which, according to tradition, used to be held once in 12 years).